DT Food/Textiles

 • Understand how the influence of lifestyle and consumer choice will have an impact on health and wellbeing in the future

-• Provide opportunities to challenge all students through practical and theory work in the context of Food Preparation and Nutrition.
+• Provide opportunities to challenge all students through practical and theory work in the context of Food & Nutrition.

 • Develop students’ application of knowledge and understanding of how food can cause ill health and use this knowledge when planning and preparing food.